s-a/iron-node/docs/FEATURES.md

 # ironNode Features
-Some people asked for a feature comparison table or want me to tell them why ironNode is better than other Node.js debúgging tools.
-Well this is not trivial because ironNode is a little bit different in the way it works and in the usage workflow.
-Anyway I want to try out to describe the fetaures.
+People asked for a feature comparison table or want me to tell them why ironNode is "better" than other Node.js debúgging tools.
+This is not trivial because ironNode uses a different approach and it aims a more easy workflow.

-First of all ironNode is a debugger no more and no less.
-So it does what you expect and it claims to do this with better performance than other debug tools in workflow and usage.
+# ironNode is a debugger no more and no less.
+It does what you expect and it claims to do this with a higher performance than other debug tools in workflow and usage.
-ironNode have the powerful DevTools JavaScript debugger interface under the hood.
-It supports almost all of the debugging features of DevTools including...
+ironNode have the powerful DevTools JavaScript debugger interface under the hood and it provides access to debugging features Chrome DevTools includes.

 ## Execution controls
 Continue, Step over, Step into, Step out, Toggle [conditional] breakpoints, Call Stack panel, Blackbox JavaScript files, Pause on Exceptions, Pause on Uncaught Exceptions.